tbuchmann/Incremental-class2relational-fixed/README.md

 To make the solution run, please do the following, after Code has been generated from the BXtendDSL specification:

-Goto "src-gen" folder and to the "rules" package.
+In the project "Class2RelationalNew" goto "src-gen" folder and to the "rules" package.
 Comment the following line in "Class2Table.xtend"

 ```clz.getAttr().forEach[corr.assertRuleId("SingleAttribute2Column", "SingleClassAttribute2Column", "MultiAttribute2Table")]```